Safety measures concerning the Coronavirus COVID-19. Read more about the measures.x

 The ESM currently has the largest amount of paid-in capital among all international financial institutions in the world, as shown in the following chart:

-Note: Amounts for the World Bank and Asian Development Bank converted from USD according to exchange rate of 18 March 2016.
+Note: Amounts for the World Bank, Asian Infrastructure Investment Bank, New Development Bank, and Asian Development Bank converted from USD according to exchange rate of 20 March 2023.

 Source: most recent financial statement of each institution